HexyeDEV/Telegram-Chatbot-Gpt4Free/README.md

 # Provider Used

-This project is currently using evagpt4 from [OpenGPT](https://github.com/uesleibros/OpenGPT)
+This project is currently using reverse engineered bing from [GPT4FREE](https://github.com/xtekky/gpt4free)